Buying a home can often be a complicated process, which is why it’s so important that you plan ahead as much as possible.

 - Last two years’ tax returns

+To provide accurate proof of income, you may want to consider using an efficient paystub generator.
 The better these statements speak to your ability to pay back the loan, the easier it will be to get preapproved for a mortgage.

 2. Employment Verification